GravityPDF/gravity-pdf-documentation/docs/v6/extensions/watermark-add-on.md

 ## Configuring

-This extension adds a number of new settings to all non-legacy PDF templates (any template designed for Gravity PDF v4 or higher) and [they can be found in the *Appearance* tab](../users/setup-pdf.md#appearance-tab) when [adding/editing the PDF settings](../users/setup-pdf.md#locating-pdf-settings).
+This extension adds a number of new settings to all non-legacy PDF templates (any template designed for Gravity PDF v4 or higher), and [they can be found in the *Appearance* tab](../users/setup-pdf.md#appearance-tab) when [adding/editing the PDF settings](../users/setup-pdf.md#locating-pdf-settings).

 ### Watermark Settings
 ![Watermark settings](https://resources.gravitypdf.com/uploads/edd/2019/03/settings1.png)